JS00001/wallo-mobile/README.md

 Relevant optimistic updates or cache updates (when mutating data) should be handled in the hooks.

 Every component using a query should validate `isLoading`, `isError`, and `data` states to handle the UI accordingly.

+## Debugging

+To help with debugging, we've added debugging tools to the application when running in development mode.

+- **Network Requests**: To view network requests, press three fingers on the screen to open the network inspector.